Criminal Statutes Repeal Act 1827: Repeal

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1873 (36 & 37 Vict. c.
-91).
+91), which came into force on 5 August 1873.

 Repealed enactments

 Section 1 of the act repealed 142 enactments, listed in that section.
 The territorial extent of the repeal, to take effect on 1 July 1827, was limited to England and Wales and the jurisdiction of the Admiralty of England.
-Section 1 of the act also provided that for offenses and other matters committed or done before or on the last day of June 1827, the repealed acts would still apply as if the act had not been passed.
+Section 1 of the act also provided that for offences and other matters committed or done before or on the last day of June 1827, the repealed acts would still apply as if the act had not been passed.

 Section 2 of the act stated that the extent of any repeals did not stretch to the Post Office, the South Sea Company, the Bank of England, "any Branch of the Public Revenue", navy and army stores and other royal "Public Stores", with the exception of: